skyzyx/set-game-demo/README.md

 ## Deploying

 1. The `Makefile` (yes, `Makefile`) has a series of commands to simplify the development and deployment process.
-1. Also install [Chag](https://github.com/mtdowling/chag).
+1. Also install [Chag].
 This is used for managing the `CHANGELOG` and annotating the Git release correctly.

 ### Updating the CHANGELOG